Connect with others who understand.

 7. Consider What You Need During a Depressive Episode

 Your needs are likely to be very different when you’re experiencing a depressive episode.
-You’re more likely to feel sad or hopeless, struggle with even getting out of bed, have less energy, eat less, communicate less, and even think about suicide or death.
+You’re more likely to feel sad or hopeless, struggle with getting out of bed, have less energy, eat less, and communicate less.
+You may even think about suicide or death.

 Note: If you or someone you know needs help, you can contact the 988 Suicide & Crisis Lifeline by calling or texting 988 or chatting online.